 My solution was to take at least 6 Beef Liver pills every day.
-I ended up using the Ancestral Supplements brand. (and since have signed up as an affiliate, you can get 10% off using coupon code TOM10)
+I ended up using the Ancestral Supplements brand.

 I feel their product is best for a variety of reasons.
 (More on this at the bottom of this article.)
 I alternated with their Beef Spleen Pills to boost my heme iron levels because the spleen has five times the amount of iron as the liver does.